murrain/handbook/about-aptible/talent.md

 We may update the definition of comparable companies as Aptible grows.

 ### Data Sources
-Aptible uses [Option Impact](https://www.optionimpact.com) and Pave (https://www.pave.com).
+Aptible uses [Option Impact](https://www.optionimpact.com) and [Pave](https://www.pave.com).
 We may adopt new data sources in the future.

 ### Compensation Review Process
 1. We download applicable salary data from our data sources